 - Peanut Butter Cookies

 - Lemon Crinkle Cookies

-Scoop out about 2 tbsp of dough and roll it into a ball.
+- Scoop out about 2 tablespoon of dough and roll it into a ball.
 Place it on parchment paper.
 Repeat until all the dough is gone.
 Using a fork, press the cookies down in a criss-cross pattern.

 - Bake for 10-12 minutes, until sides are lightly brown.
 Remove from the oven and let cool 10 minutes on the baking sheet before transferring to a cooling rack to cool completely.

 - Store in an airtight container at room temperature for up to 5 days.